pauchxk/pauchxk/README.md

 </div>

 ## About me 🏄‍♂️
-I'm a degree apprentice in the aerospace industry, studying for a BSc in Digital and Technology Solutions on the Data Analytics pathway.
+I'm a degree apprentice in the aerospace industry, studying for a BSc in Digital and Technology Solutions - Data Analytics.
 I'm proficient in a number of languages:
 - Python
 - Razor
 - C#